“Our Family Is Dead”: The Story of Yegor Balazeikin, the Prep School Boy Suspected of Torching a Military Enlistment Office

 “That day, I received a message from Tanya.
 It opened with the words, ‘Our family is dead.’
 Later, she told me that Yegor had taken his arrest calmly.
 Perhaps he had anticipated it.
 He hadn’t tried to break free or run from the police.
 So far, he has been behaving absolutely calmly, as far as I know.
 It’s quite strange.
 I can’t understand it.
 Apparently, he had thought through all the options, including this one.
 A person who has decided to carry out a protest like that must be mentally prepared for such an outcome,” Natalia says.

-Before she was forbidden to talk about the case, Tatiana Balazeikina managed to that, immediately after her son’s arrest, she was able to have a short conversation with him, during which he said, “If I hadn’t done what I did, I would probably have hanged myself, because I can’t go around with this weight in my heart, seeing how many people are getting killed.”
+Before she was forbidden to talk about the case, Tatiana Balazeikina managed to tell the media that, immediately after her son’s arrest, she was able to have a short conversation with him, during which he said, “If I hadn’t done what I did, I would probably have hanged myself, because I can’t go around with this weight in my heart, seeing how many people are getting killed.”
 Yegor was first charged with arson, but later charged with attempted terrorism.
 According to his mother, during the interrogation, “the investigators very clearly pushed” the teenager to say what they wanted to hear.
 As was reported on the Telegram channel in support of Yegor, FSB officers threatened that he would be raped in the pretrial detention center and sent to a mental hospital, to which Yegor said, “Do with me what you wish, I will not change my position.”

+The 12 March 2023 broadcast of the TV Rain program “Here and Now.”
 The interview with Tatiana Balazeikina begins at the 48:02 mark.

 Yegor is currently in custody at Pretrial Detention Center No. 5.
 His relatives and other people directly involved in the case have been forced to sign an agreement not to disclose any information about it.
 His mother was able to deliver to him the medicines and textbooks he needed, along with warm clothes, because it is cold at the detention center.
 According to Natalia, Yegor has been trying to work out in his spare time and has been thinking a lot about what is happening in the country.